the-teacher/GemsAssetsWebpackBridge/README.md

 # GemsAssetsWebpackBridge

-This Rails gem helps to create a bridge between assets in your ruby gems and [Webpack](https://webpack.js.org/).
+This Rails gem helps to build a bridge from assets in your ruby gems to [Webpack](https://webpack.js.org/).

 ![pexels-photo-208684](https://user-images.githubusercontent.com/496713/36936816-18261a9c-1f1b-11e8-9c46-6b6d830fed2c.jpeg)